-Shares in online platform JD Health up 40% in trading debut
+Chinese online platform JD Health rises 50% in stock debut

 JD Health, an arm of JD.Com Inc., China’s biggest online retailer, sells medications, hospital care packages and online consulting by doctors.

 Chinese internet companies increasingly offer health services in a society where hospitals are crowded and distribution of drugs and medical supplies outside major cities is uneven.
-Online consulting with Chinese-speaking physicians is popular with families from China who live in the West or other developing countries.
+Online consulting with Chinese-speaking physicians is popular with families from China who live in the West or in developing countries.

-JD Health’s Chinese competitors include e-commerce giant Alibaba Group’s Alibaba Health; Baidu Health, run by search giant Baidu.com Inc., and WeDoctor, run by Tencent Holding, operator of the popular WeChat messaging service.
+Other competitors include e-commerce giant Alibaba Group’s Alibaba Health; Baidu Health, run by search giant Baidu.com Inc.; and WeDoctor, run by Tencent Holding, operator of the popular WeChat messaging service.

 The coronavirus pandemic has boosted demand for Chinese online platforms.

+“The capital market is positive about our prospects, but we know very clearly that what it’s positive about is the entire health market in China,” Xin told reporters at the company’s Beijing headquarters.

+“The pandemic boosted the entire health industry, so we had to act fast,” Xin said.
+“Originally the (development) speed for health may be one, but now it’s three.”

-Patients switched from using them mostly for urgent care to staying in touch with doctors about chronic conditions, according to industry analyst Kevin Chang of Bain & Co.
+During the pandemic, patients switched from going online only for urgent care to staying in touch with doctors about chronic conditions, according to industry analyst Kevin Chang of Bain & Co.

-“This new pattern of digital engagements is likely to continue and to increase the frequency of consultations, deepening the doctor-patient relationship,” Chang said in a report.
+“This new pattern of digital engagements is likely to continue and to increase the frequency of consultations,” Chang said in a report.

-China, where the pandemic began in December, declared the disease under control in March and eased most controls on travel and business.
+Consumer spending and business activity have rebounded to above pre-pandemic levels after China, where the pandemic emerged in December, declared the disease under control in March and eased most controls.
 Restrictions on travelers coming from abroad still are in place and visitors to public buildings are checked for fever.
-But consumer spending and most other activity have rebounded to above pre-pandemic levels.

 JD Health raised about $3.8 billion by selling 20% of the company to public shareholders.